bruceme/SportVFR/README.md

 ![alt text](https://2.bp.blogspot.com/-hmfU_t731m4/WY2YKBQSxEI/AAAAAAAAMsY/hXmvPc_4McYqGNxrQ8MHipueo1vy2iaqQCKgBGAs/s1600/20160601_071439.jpg "Sport VFR Board")

 I made an interfacing daughter-board for the Atmega32U4 Micro Pro.
 Schematics, Board and Gerber files are included in this repo.
 Have at it.

+## Display Integration

+The project needs to be integrated with a bluetooth transciever (HC-05).
+Updates can easily be made to Avare for Android.
+At some point compatability with other IMUs would be good so more wide adoption can be considered.